 We believe performance is one of the distinguishing features of Fix8.
-Here we will present our comparison test between Fix8 and Quickfix and also our current encode and decode performance stats along with a description of our test environment and test methodology.
+Here we will present our current encode and decode performance stats along with a description of our test environment and test methodology.

 1. Our test environment